Rupesh-Kataria/Human-_Resources/README.md

-# Human-_Resources
+# Human-Resources
-SQL &amp; PowerBI Project for Human Resources Distribution
+SQL and PowerBI Project for Human Resources Distribution